radiopushka/AIShellImageMixer/README.md

 * Tested on an i5 12th gen with a small dataset of 6 128x128 png images.
   * 6 images of different anime girls with different features and different hair color.
   * Two images for each hair color and a total of three different hair colors
-  * Learning took around 10-20 minutes total with a learn rate of 0.01 per image
+  * Learning took around and hour total with a learn rate of 0.01 per image
   * each back-propagation per image pair took less than or close to half~one second.
 This is faster than Pytorch on CPU.
   * It was able to distinguish all the images succesfully after training.
   * high learn rate speeds (greater than 0.01) will lead to poor accuracy due to the "roughness" of each gradient descend.